jump-dev/Convex.jl/README.md

 ## Introduction
-CVX.jl allows you to express problems in simple, mathematical ways.
-All you need to worry about is the math, and CVX.jl will transform your problem into a standard form that is fed into a solver of your choice such as ECOS (and soon, SCS).
+Convex.jl allows you to express problems in simple, mathematical ways.
+All you need to worry about is the math, and Convex.jl will transform your problem into a standard form that is fed into a solver of your choice such as ECOS (and soon, SCS).
 Here's a quick example of code that solves a least-squares problem with inequality constraints:

 ```
-using CVX
+using Convex

 # Generate problem data
 m = 4